jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 ### Too much detail on the header file

-For those of us not familiar with header files (pretending for a second I know them inside and out), lets talk about what is in here.
+For those of us not familiar with header files (pretending for a second, I know them inside and out), let's talk about what is in here.

 ```cpp
 #pragma once